top of page

 A YOUNGER THEATRE

-Rachel is a theatre and film director working across the UK and internationally.
-The breadth of her work includes "stereotype smashing" (The Stage) reimaginings of the classics; regular collaborations with emerging and established writers, from the UK, Kosovo, Afghanistan and Lebanon and cross discipline events and installations.
+The breadth of my directing work includes "stereotype smashing" (The Stage) reimaginings of the classics; regular collaborations with emerging and established writers, from the UK, Kosovo and Afghanistan.

-Rachel has been commissioned by the British Council Lebanon, European Union National Institutes for Culture, AUB, The Lowry and New Diorama Theatre.
-For 6 years Rachel was co-artistic director of multi award winning international ensemble The Faction, following 4 years as associate director.
-Rachel stepped down from this role in 2021.
-During her tenure the company presented five critically acclaimed repertory seasons, UK midscale tours, international engagements and major commissions.
+I have been commissioned by the British Council Lebanon, European Union National Institutes for Culture, AUB, The Lowry and New Diorama Theatre.
+For 6 years I was co-artistic director of multi award winning international ensemble The Faction.
+During my tenure the company presented five critically acclaimed repertory seasons, UK midscale tours, international engagements and major commissions.

-Rachel’s directing work has seen her develop a critically acclaimed collaborative ensemble practice.
-For The Faction her work includes co-directing King Lear in Beirut with Lebanese director Sahar Assaf, marking the first time Shakespeare was performed in Lebanese Arabic, and directing the company’s first short films Medea/Worn and My Last Duchess commissioned for the #LoveLowry programme (during the Covid-19 pandemic) which have been nominated and officially selected for festivals across the world.
+For The Faction my work includes King Lear /الملك لير in Beirut which I co-directed with Lebanese director Sahar Assaf, marking the first time Shakespeare was performed in Lebanese Arabic, which has ignited further collaborations.
+I directed the company’s first short films Medea/Worn and My Last Duchess commissioned for the #LoveLowry programme (during the Covid-19 pandemic) which have been nominated and officially selected for festivals across the world.

-Currently, Rachel is workshopping two multilingual and multinational theatre projects that bring together artists from Greece, Lebanon, Libya, Syria, Turkey and the UK and a brand new stage adaptation of a classic feature film.
+Currently, I am workshopping two multilingual and multinational theatre projects that bring together artists from Greece, Lebanon, Libya, Syria, Turkey and the UK and a brand new stage adaptation of a classic feature film.

 bottom of page